sowmR/AJS-Admin/README.md

+This project  is created in Angularjs with Angular seed .
+Here is the details of the Angular Seed download and installation procedure.

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it